Diatoms in no joke when it comes to defining the type of drowning. There are more than 9 significant how they help in solving the crime.

 6. Questioning The Motherhood

-A boy’s body was floating in a pond and after post-mor-tem examination defines the cause of death as vasovagal syncope (body faint because of overreaction to certain triggers) due to cold water immersion.
+A boy’s body was floating in a pond and after post-mortem examination defines the cause of death as vasovagal syncope (body fainting because of overreaction to certain triggers) due to cold water immersion.
 The case was closed.

-After a time, the case was reopened suspecting of being murdered by his mother in the bathtub and dumping in the pond.
+After a time, the case was reopened suspecting of being murdered by his mother in the bathtub and dumped in the pond.

 Horton et.al. conducted a comparative study from the 12 samples taken from the pond and nearby sediments.
-Their analysis statistically defines the boy was drowned in the pond, not in a bathtub.
+Their analysis statistically defines the boy as drowned in the pond, not in a bathtub.

 7. Controversy of FV Gaul— British Fishing Vessel

 During the cold war, on February 10, 1974, a British Fishing Vessel— Gaul, was reported missing with its 36 crew members and was never found.
 The possible sunk site is somewhere in the seawater of the Arctic, north of Norway.
 The reason for the sink was held to be bad weather and violent current during storms.